developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 This Managed Configuration allows an EMM to request OemConfig to send a notification of the completion of a transaction by sending a Transaction Result Intent when it has finished processing the transaction.

-If sending a Transaction Result Intent is desired, then this Managed Configuration MUST be set to indicate the type of intent to be sent.
+If sending a Transaction Result Intent is desired, this Managed Configuration MUST be set to indicate the type of intent to be sent.
-- If the value ***startActivity*** is chosen, then an EMM Activity is notified of the completion of the transaction by sending an intent via the Android method _Context.startActivity()_.
+- If the value ***startActivity*** is chosen, an EMM Activity is notified of the completion of the transaction by sending an intent using the Android method _Context.startActivity()_.
     - It is generally a best practice to specify values for one or more of the Managed Configurations **Transaction Result Intent Action**, **Transaction Result Intent Component**, or **Transaction Result Intent Extra Name** and **Transaction Result Intent Extra Value** to ensure that the intent is sent to the right Activity and/or to help differentiate the intent from others that might be sent to that Activity.
-- If the value ***startService*** is chosen,then an EMM Service is notified of the completion of the transaction by sending an intent via the Android method _Context.startService()_.
+- If the value ***startService*** is chosen, an EMM Service is notified of the completion of the transaction by sending an intent using the Android method _Context.startService()_.
     - It is generally a best practice to specify values for one or more of the Managed Configurations **Transaction Result Intent Action**, **Transaction Result Intent Component**, or **Transaction Result Intent Extra Name** and **Transaction Result Intent Extra Value** to ensure that the intent is sent to the right Service and/or to help differentiate the intent from others that might be sent to that Service.
-- If the value ***sendBroadcast*** is chosen, then an EMM is notified of the completion of the transaction by sending an intent via the Android method _Context.sendBroadcast()_.
+- If the value ***sendBroadcast*** is chosen, an EMM is notified of the completion of the transaction by sending an intent using the Android method _Context.sendBroadcast()_.
     - It is generally a best practice to specify values for one or more of the Managed Configurations **Transaction Result Intent Action** or **Transaction Result Intent Extra Name** and **Transaction Result Intent Extra Value** to help differentiate the intent from others that might be sent to the same receiver.

 The Transaction ID value specified in the Managed Configuration **Transaction ID** is attached to the Transaction Result Intent to identify the transaction for which the notification is being sent.